 Marissa Graduated from EastWest College of the Healing Arts and licensed in 2015.
 With CranioSacral Therapy as a foundation, Marissa approaches bodywork on an intuitive and eclectic level; which she terms “Intuitive Touch Therapy”.
 Patiently listening to the needs of the body and drawing from various modalities to be incorporated, to customize each session to the specific needs presented by the body and tissues in the moment.
 Such modalities in her repertoire include CranioSacral Therapy, Deep Tissue, Shiatsu, Swedish, Myofascial, Tok Sen, Traditional Northern-Style Thai, and modified Thai for the Table.
 Her ability to read and attune with the body allows her to vary from hands-off/light to a moderate level of pressure.
 Marissa's passion for holistic wellness and life-long fascination of the complexity the human body lead her to massage.
 Her other passions include being surrounded by nature(botany, camping, gardening, hiking), anything artsy and traveling.

 Sara's goal is to help each client feel more knowledgeable about, empowered by, and comfortable in, their unique body.
 Our culture is so often disconnected from truly tuning in and trusting our role in our own health and wellness.
-While she enjoys offering intuitive, meditative relaxation massage to help bring people back into their bodies, she also truly loves helping others to better understand their source of discomfort and working to facilitate positive change.
-She loves her work and is grateful each day for the continued opportunity to empower people in accepting, understanding and caring for their bodies.
-Her goal is to encourage and support improved self-awareness and self-care, in body and mind, seeing bodywork as a powerful preventative medicine and striving to make it approachable and accessible to all.
+While they enjoy offering intuitive, meditative relaxation massage to help bring people back into their bodies, they also truly love helping others to better understand their source of discomfort and working to facilitate positive change.
+They love their work and are grateful each day for the continued opportunity to empower people in accepting, understanding and caring for their bodies.
+Their goal is to encourage and support improved self-awareness and self-care, in body and mind, seeing bodywork as a powerful preventative medicine and striving to make it approachable and accessible to all.

-When Sara is not massaging, she loves exploring our natural surroundings, playing in the garden beds and growing her own food, herbs and teas.
-You may find her at the river, camping, dancing to live music, hiking with her partner and their pup Sakura, researching healthy biomechanics and nutritious movement, practicing yoga, experimenting in the kitchen, traveling or drawing up plans for a future earthship.
-Sara is a lover of the world and its creatures; a student of life and all it offers.
+When Sara is not massaging, they love exploring our natural surroundings, playing in the garden beds and growing their own food, herbs and teas.
+You may find them at the river, camping, dancing to live music, hiking with their partner and their pup Sakura, researching healthy biomechanics and nutritious movement, practicing yoga, experimenting in the kitchen, traveling or drawing up plans for a future earthship.
+Sara is a lover of the world and it’s creatures; a student of life and all it offers.